hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 implementation of such an ACL cannot be enforced on the primary until a XFR request is received on an established connection.

-If control were to be any more fine-grained than this then a separate port would be required for XoT such that implementations would be able to refuse connections on that port to all clients except those configured as secondaries.
+If control were to be any more fine-grained than this then a separate, dedicated port would need to be agreed between primary and secondary for XoT such that implementations would be able to refuse connections on that port to all clients except those configured as secondaries.

 ## ZONEMD